 LANs and WANs, made up of many smaller nodes with one or more file servers, may require much smaller, off-line UPS units, often with self-contained batteries.
 As a minimum, file servers and critical workstations should be protected by an off-line or line interactive UPS.
 The amount of battery back-up (runtime) is usually limited to that required for an orderly shutdown of the network.

 Not all critical loads need to be protected using a UPS.
 Only systems that cannot withstand short breaks in the power, such as servers, need to be protected by a UPS.
 Other critical systems that can withstand a short break in power, such as server room cooling systems, can be protected using a generator.
-Server room cooling systems are regarded as critical loads because, if the cooling system fails, thermal shutdown of the servers will occur, to protect them from overheating.
+Server room cooling systems are regarded as critical loads because, if the cooling system fails, a thermal shutdown of the servers will occur, to protect them from overheating.

 The most suitable for sensitive IT systems is generally considered to be on-line technology.